pingcap/docs/tikv-configuration-file.md

 ### `compaction-guard-max-output-file-size`

 + The maximum of SST file size when the compaction guard is enabled.
 This configuration prevents SST files from being too large when the compaction guard is enabled.
-This config overrides `target-file-size-base` for the same column family.
+This configuration overrides `target-file-size-base` for the same column family.
 + Default value: `"128MB"`
 + Unit: KB|MB|GB